adaptris/interlok-docs-legacy/pages/adapter/adapter-bootstrap.md

 ```

-JMS connections within your Interlok workflows will be able to access the broker with the URL connection string of either;
+JMS connections within your Interlok workflows will be able to access the broker with the URL connection strings of either;

 - vm://internalBroker?create=false
-- tcp://<host>:61616
+- tcp://localhost:61616

 __Note:__ Sometimes the ActiveMQ broker can take a few seconds to fully start-up and initialize, therefore connection errors upon immediately launching Interlok may occur.
 Simply wait for the connections to be re-established.